Good Morning, Sleeping Lion: Plot

 Remi Watanuki is an unpopular Japanese idol who aspires to become an actress.
 However, the childhood trauma of being abandoned by her father has made her unable to cry, instead resorting to laughter as a defense mechanism, which severely limits her acting range.
-Unbeknownst to her, her father was actually a mercenary and has died in an unnamed war.
-Her manager, Kazuma Kujo, fought alongside her father in the war and was asked by him in his final moments to give her his bracelet as a keepsake and to help her achieve her dream.
+Unbeknownst to her, her father Tsukasa was actually a mercenary and has died in an unnamed war.
+Her manager, Kazuma Kujo, fought alongside Tsukasa in the war and was asked by him in his final moments to give her his bracelet as a keepsake and to help her achieve her dream.
 Kujo blackmails a film producer into inviting her to an audition for a role in a famed director's upcoming film.
 Despite her condition, Remi passes the early stages of the audition.

-One day, Remi is harassed by members of a gang called Grim Reapers, a group of adrenaline junkies who seek thrills primarily through violence.
+One day, Remi is harassed by several thugs.
 Kujo comes to her aid wearing a Kamen Rider mask to conceal his identity, and a young man named Ryosuke helps her escape.
+Kujo learns from his friend Charlie, a fellow former mercenary who now runs a pub, that they are members of a gang called Grim Reapers, a group of adrenaline junkies who seek thrills primarily through violence.
 The day before the final audition, Remi becomes frustrated about her condition and gets into an argument with Kujo in front of the event hall where she holds her live shows.
 Ryosuke appears, claiming to have wanted to watch her show, and persuades Remi to go somewhere with him.
 It turns out that Ryosuke is actually a leader of Grim Reapers nicknamed "Heart" and he takes Remi to their hideout to present to his brother "Spade" Naoto, her fan who has been banned from her shows due to his stalking behavior.
 Remi is then restrained at the hideout.